Tenby Castle: Abandonment

-By the late 13th century, Tenby castle and the town had become part of the Marcher Lordship of Pembroke, which by then was ruled by William de Valence, 1st Earl of Pembroke.
-The French knight, who was married to the Joan de Munchensi, the granddaughter and heir of the previous Earl of Pembroke, had provided military service to Henry III in the Second Barons' War.
-He instigated the building of stone walls around the town.
-By the start of the 14th century, the Tenby town walls were mostly completed so diminishing the defensive importance of Tenby Castle.
-In 1328, they were further strengthened when a D-shaped barbican was built to defend the town's main gate and additional D-shaped towers were later added to the northern and southern walls.
-By the 1400s, the line of Earls had died out, and Tenby castle was abandoned and in disrepair.
+By the late 13th century, Tenby castle and the town had become part of the Marcher Lordship of Pembroke, which by then was ruled by William de Valence who instigated the building of the Tenby town walls, defensive walls around the town rather than just the castle which diminished the defensive importance of Tenby Castle, particularly after the walls were mostly completed by the start of the fourteenth century.
+By the 1400s the Earldom had reverted to the crown, and Tenby castle was abandoned and in disrepair.

-In 1457, King Henry VI gave the Marcher Lordship (and associated Earldom) to Jasper Tudor, his half-brother, who agreed to refurbish and improve Tenby's defences by dividing the cost between himself and the town's merchants.
+In 1452, King Henry VI gave the Marcher Lordship (and associated Earldom) to Jasper Tudor, his half-brother, who agreed to refurbish and improve Tenby's defences by dividing the cost between himself and the town's merchants.
 Improvements included widening the dry ditch along the outside of the town walls to 30 ft.
 Raising the wall's height to include a second tier of higher arrow slits behind a new parapet walk and adding additional turret towers to the ends of the walls where they abutted the cliff edges.

-In the mid 16th century, another large D-shaped tower (named the "Five Arches") was built in the Elizabethan period following fears about a second Spanish Armada.

 In 1648 during the Second English Civil War, a unit of Royalists under the command of Rice Powell held a refortified Tenby for 10 weeks until they were starved into surrendering by besieging Parliamentarians.